jsdelivrbot/tutorial/docs/1-helloWorld/1-helloWorld.md

 ## Lab 1: Hello World - Using Markdown with Preprocessor

-1. Downloand and unzip `topseed-helloworld-master.zip` from <a href='https://github.com/topseed/topseed-helloworld' target='_blank'>https://github.com/topseed/topseed-helloworld</a> to your location of choice on your developer machine.
+1. Download and unzip `topseed-helloworld-master.zip` from <a href='https://github.com/topseed/topseed-helloworld' target='_blank'>https://github.com/topseed/topseed-helloworld</a> to your location of choice on your developer machine.

 2. Open your Google Chrome web browser and install the 'Web Server for Chrome' app from <a href='https://chrome.google.com/webstore/search/Web%20Server?_category=apps' target-'_blank'>https://chrome.google.com/webstore/search/Web%20Server?\_category=apps</a>.
 Launch the app, click the 'Choose Folder' button and select the `/helloworld-webroot` folder under `/topseed-helloworld/topseed-srv`.
 Also ensure 'Options' has 'Automatically show index.html' checked.
 Ensure the Web Server is _STARTED_, then navigate to the proposed URL (e.g. <a href='http://127.0.0.1:8887' target='_blank'>http://127.0.0.1:8887</a>).
 You should see a demo website.
 Explore the site.
 It uses _responsive design_; resize the browser from fullscreen to narrow to see the layout adapt.